Sylwia-Olbrych/FAIRWork-Genetic-Algorithm-Allocation/README.md

+# Resource Allocation - Genetic Algorithm
 Developers: [Zi Xuan(Melody) Tung](https://github.com/melody-tung), [Alexander Nasuta](https://github.com/Alexander-Nasuta)
  Sylwia Olbrych

-“This work has been supported by the FAIRWork project (www.fairwork-project.eu) and has been funded within the European Commission’s Horizon Europe Programme under contract number 101049499.
-This paper expresses the opinions of the authors and not necessarily those of the European Commission.
-The European Commission is not liable for any use that may be made of the information contained in this presentation.”

-This project provides genetic algorithm to calculate the best worker to order combination by considering worker preference and central allocation of workers.

-***
-# Resource Allocation - Genetic Algorithm
+## About the project

-This Python code implements a genetic algorithm for resource allocation, focusing on worker-order assignments based on worker preferences and central allocation.
+This project implements a genetic algorithm for resource allocation, focusing on worker-order assignments based on worker preferences and central allocation.
 The code is designed to find an optimal assignment that maximizes a score, which can represent efficiency, cost-effectiveness, or other relevant factors.

 ## Key Components
 - `dummy_data.py`: This file generates dummy data in place of real data that can be input into the algorithm.